-- Developing a future land use framework for Greenfield Areas that will support transit. - Creating a vibrant Greater Downtown. - Providing complete communities. - Directing growth to strategic areas that can support neighbourhood and economic vitality. - Reinforcing the character, quality and stability of neighbourhoods. - Balancing growth between Developed and Developing Areas of the city.
+- Greenfield a future land use framework that will support transit. - Creating a vibrant Greater Downtown. - Providing complete communities. - Directing growth to strategic areas that can support neighbourhood and economic vitality. - Reinforcing the character, quality and stability of neighbourhoods. - Balancing growth between Developed and Greenfield Areas of the city.